uniquedata-innovation/uniquedata-sdk-restfull/README.md

     interception = @Interception(
         // Enables the interceptor to automatically inject the Bearer token in requests enabled = true,
-        // Token expiration time in ms. If `@ExpireDate` is not used in the credential class expireInMilliseconds = 60_000
+        // Token expiration time in ms. If `@ExpireDate` is not used in the `typeClassAuthorize` expireInMilliseconds = 60_000
     )
 )